 7. Make Extra Payments on Your Mortgage

-I know, you might not agree on this as it sounds counterintuitive.
+I know, you might not agree with this as it sounds counterintuitive.
 But it is always a good idea to make extra payments on your mortgage if you want to save money in the longer run.
-I am sure you are thinking: ‘How does spending extra money on mortgage save you money?’
-The answer is interest.
+I am sure you are thinking: ‘How does spending extra money on a mortgage save you money?’
+The answer is interesting.
 Every year you keep your mortgage, you are liable to pay more interest.
-Just making one extra payment each quarter completes the pay off five years sooner!” ― Rachel Cruze, New York Times best-selling author and personal finance expert
+Just making one extra payment each quarter completes the payoff five years sooner!” ― Rachel Cruze, New York Times best-selling author and personal finance expert

 8. Switch to Biweekly Garbage Pickup